 - Government-issued ID for authorized users

-Providers may ask about your industry and reasons for background checks.
+Providers may also ask about your industry and the reasons for your background checks.

-This helps them tailor their service and ensure you’re following relevant laws.
+This info helps them tailor their service and make sure you’re adhering to applicable laws.

 Optimizing the Candidate Experience

-A smooth background check process can improve the candidate experience.
+A smooth background check process can really enhance the candidate experience.

 - Provide clear instructions and timelines